iCharlesHu/swift-experimental-subprocess/README.md

     body: (@escaping (Execution<Output, Error>) async throws -> Result) ) async throws -> ExecutionResult<Result> where Output.OutputType == Void, Error.OutputType == Void

 /// Run a executable with given parameters and a custom closure
-/// to manage the running subprocess' lifetime and discard its
-/// standard error output.
-/// - Parameters:
-///   - executable: The executable to run.
-///   - arguments: The arguments to pass to the executable.
-///   - environment: The environment in which to run the executable.
-///   - workingDirectory: The working directory in which to run the executable.
-///   - platformOptions: The platform specific options to use
-///     when running the executable.
-///   - input: The input to send to the executable.
-///   - output: How to manage the executable standard ouput.
-///   - body: The custom execution body to manually control the running process
-/// - Returns a ExecutableResult type containing the return value
-///     of the closure.
-public func run<Result, Input: InputProtocol, Output: OutputProtocol>(
-    _ executable: Executable,
-    arguments: Arguments = [],
-    environment: Environment = .inherit,
-    workingDirectory: FilePath? = nil,
-    platformOptions: PlatformOptions = PlatformOptions(),
-    input: Input = .none,
-    output: Output,
-    isolation: isolated (any Actor)? = #isolation,
-    body: (@escaping (Execution<Output, DiscardedOutput>) async throws -> Result) ) async throws -> ExecutionResult<Result> where Output.OutputType == Void

-/// Run a executable with given parameters and a custom closure
-/// to manage the running subprocess' lifetime and discard its
-/// standard error output.
-/// - Parameters:
-///   - executable: The executable to run.
-///   - arguments: The arguments to pass to the executable.
-///   - environment: The environment in which to run the executable.
-///   - workingDirectory: The working directory in which to run the executable.
-///   - platformOptions: The platform specific options to use
-///     when running the executable.
-///   - input: The input to send to the executable.
-///   - output: How to manage the executable standard ouput.
-///   - body: The custom execution body to manually control the running process
-/// - Returns a ExecutableResult type containing the return value
-///     of the closure.
-public func run<Result, Input: InputProtocol>(
-    _ executable: Executable,
-    arguments: Arguments = [],
-    environment: Environment = .inherit,
-    workingDirectory: FilePath? = nil,
-    platformOptions: PlatformOptions = PlatformOptions(),
-    input: Input = .none,
-    isolation: isolated (any Actor)? = #isolation,
-    body: (@escaping (Execution<SequenceOutput, DiscardedOutput>) async throws -> Result) ) async throws -> ExecutionResult<Result>

-/// Run a executable with given parameters and a custom closure
 /// to manage the running subprocess' lifetime and write to its